 Hooray!
 We’re going to Mexico!

-I’ve finalized my packing list for Mexico only after doing an epic amount of research 🙂 I probably spent too much time making sure that I knew the most essential items to bring.
+I’ve finalized my packing list for Mexico only after doing an epic amount of research 🙂 I probably spent too much time making sure that I knew the most essential items on my Mexico vacation packing list.

-What better way to make sure that I can provide the best packing list for you?
+What better way to make sure that I can provide the best Cancun packing list 2019 for you?

 Mexico is relatively close to home but is still a country with conditions unlike we normally experience.
 It’s important to make sure you’re prepared with the best packing list for a Mexican vacation!
 However, you need to also make sure that you’re packing light enough so you don’t incur extra fees at the airport!
 Avoid costly mistakes by taking exactly what you need, and nothing else.
 Whether you’re going to Cancun, need to know what to pack for a Cancun all inclusive resort in 2019, or a hotel in Tulum, these travel tips will be helpful for you!